zeek/zeek-docs/doc/scripts/base/frameworks/supervisor/control.zeek.rst

    Send a request to a remote Supervisor process to retrieve node status.

-   :reqid: an arbitrary string that will be directly echoed in the response
+   :param reqid: an arbitrary string that will be directly echoed in the response

-   :node: the name of the node to get status of or empty string to mean "all
+   :param node: the name of the node to get status of or empty string to mean "all
          nodes".

 .. zeek:id:: SupervisorControl::status_response